Do You Create & Abandon or Build To Sustain?

 How does this play out in our lives and work?
 Let me share three examples to help inspire ideas on where you can grab onto the mindset of planning to sustain.

-1 - How Technical Website Maintenance Can Lead To Big Problems
+1 - How Website Maintenance Neglect Leads To Big Problems

 For four years as a freelancer, and seven owning a marketing company, I've project managed and built Joomla websites.
 Since then, dozens of my client's websites were hacked as the result of them not upgrading their CMS software.
 In many cases, they didn't actively run backups, so it made restoration challenging (or in some cases impossible).
 It's why I offer a backup, update, and restoration service as part of my offering since most companies will neglect this important little detail.